datagovuk-hackcode/social-impact-social-impact-investigator/README.md

  * [WeGreen](http://wegreen.de).
 Provides a score on overall CSR.
 We couldn't get access to their API during the hackweekend, so had to use their CSV downloads. `wegreen` in the API.
  * [20% by 2020 Women on Boards Company Directory](http://www.2020wob.com/company-directory).
 Used for information on the number of women in boards.
 At the moment, we're just scraping their site. `women_board_members` in the API.
  * [CSRHub](http://www.csrhub.com).
 Used for their overall CSR information, company description and ticker (e.g., [Apple](http://www.csrhub.com/CSR_and_sustainability_information/Apple-Inc/)).
-You have to pay for raw data access, so we're just scraping the site. `csrhub`
+You have to pay for raw data access, so we're just scraping the site. `csrhub`.
+In the second iteration, this dataset was used as the primary CSR dataset.
  * [Glassdoor](http://www.glassdoor.com/) Used for employee reviews of companies.
 API access seems to be invite-only, so again we're just scraping their site. `lassdoor' in the API.
  * [Vigeo](http://www.vigeo.com/csr-rating-agency/en/how-are-companies-worldwide-performing-against-csr-objectives).
 Used to check if a company is on their list of the top 100 companies with regards to CSR.
 Data obtained manually from their PDF. `vigeo' in the API.
  * [CDP S&P 500 Climate Change Report](https://www.cdp.net/CDPResults/CDP-SP500-climate-report-2013.pdf).
 Used for a carbon score for S&P 500 companies.
 Data imported manually from their PDF.
 Data is under `cdp' in the API.